Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/readme.md

 ## Code Examples

-The following applications are provided to demonstrate the typical or interesting usage models of one or more peripheral libraries.
+The following applications are provided to demonstrate the typical or interesting usage models of one or more driver and system services.

 | Name | Description|
 |:---------|:-----------|